jinghuazhao/GWAS-course/HRC-1KG/README.md

-This directory contains code for the GLGC/GIANT HRC analysis, which has a flavour of `GWAS in action`.
-For this reason, the actual instead of the generic paths were used.
-The implementation also uses Sun grid engine (`sge`) on our Linux clusters.
+This directory contains the actual code for the GLGC/GIANT HRC analysis.
+For this reason, the paths and Sun grid engine (`sge`)  are specific to our Linux clusters.

 Program  | Description
 ----------|--------------------------------------